RA Flexible Software Package Documentation Release v6.5.1

 Basic Example

-This is a basic example of minimal use of the CTSU in an application.
+This is a basic example of minimal use of CTSU in an application.

 volatile bool g_scan_flag = false;